Geoogolla/enterprise-docs/docs/security.md

 ## Authentication

 Authentication verifies the user's identity.
-Anyone who wants to access and manage the resource such as reports, data source and dataset must be an user of the Bold Reports Server.
-Bold Report server can be configured to use local authentication or external authentication to validate the authenticity of the users.
+Anyone who wants to access and manage the resource such as reports, data source and dataset must be an user of the Bold Reports server.
+Bold Reports server can be configured to use local authentication or external authentication to validate the authenticity of the users.

 ### Local authentication